 2. Do I know what I’m doing?

 Here’s the low-down on my training: I completed my predoctoral internship at the University Medical Center of Princeton at Plainsboro Center for Eating Disorders.
 I then worked as a postdoctoral fellow at Sheppard Pratt Center for Eating Disorders.
 In both of these programs, I worked across the inpatient, partial hospitalization, and IOP levels of care.
 I then created eating disorder programming and worked with students at the College of William and Mary.
 So I have a strong foundation of training in treating disordered eating.

-I am an advocate for the Health at Every Size and body-liberation movements, and was recently named one of the top eating disorder experts in the country by a leading treatment center.
+I am an advocate for the Health at Every Size and body-liberation movements, and was named one of the top eating disorder experts in the country by a leading treatment center.

 3. Why do I do this work?

 To explain this, I am going to enlist the help of a quote from The West Wing (yes the show):

 “This guy’s walking down the street when he falls in a hole.
 The walls are so steep he can’t get out.
 A doctor passes by and the guy shouts up, ‘Hey you.
 Can you help me out?’
 The doctor writes a prescription, throws it down in the hole and moves on.
 Then a priest comes along and the guy shouts up, ‘Father, I’m down in this hole can you help me out?’
 The priest writes out a prayer, throws it down in the hole and moves on.
 Then another person walks by and the guy shouts, ‘Hey!
 I’m down here.
 Can you help me out?’
 And the person jumps in the hole.
 Our guy says, ‘Are you stupid?
 Now we’re both down here.’
 The other person says, ‘Yeah, but I’ve been down here before and I know the way out.'”